-- Assess the land you've inherited - Talk to every family member about their goals for the - Think about the way the land can help you achieve your family's goals - Decide together about ways to use the land for the greatest benefit of the majority
+- Assess the land you've inherited - Talk to every family member about their goals for the future - Think about the way the land can help you achieve your family's goals - Decide together about ways to use the land for the greatest benefit of the majority

-The end result....
-A Family Land Plan

-The benefits of planning

-- The land will help your family achieve its goals for the future - Housing for current and future family members - Accommodation for guests - Self sufficiency (water, garden, wood lot) and sustainability - Unique resources are protected for everyone's use: - Pond for water supply - Recreation areas-stream, beach, old forest - Woodlot for construction lumber and firewood - Productive soils are set aside for growing food - Safety

-No building, driveways or utilities on unstable or flood prone ground

-More benefits of planning...

-- Health - Water supply is kept clean and doesn't require costly treatment Areas are provided for recreation, peace and quiet Utility areas are separated from homes and water supply

-- Cost effective and efficient

-- Only one access driveway and utility corridor needed

-Certainty about future development

-Reduced conflicts between family members

-- Land is used for the greatest benefit of the majority - Enhance and maintain property value for the future

-What is planning?

-- The process by which communities attempt to manage change and development in their physical environment. - Planning is a matter of trying to decide which of many competing interests is more deserving, while also treating everyone in a fair and reasonable manner
+The benefits of planning The land will help your family achieve its goals for the future Housing for current and future family members Accommodation for guests Self sufficiency (water, garden, wood lot) and sustainability Unique resources are protected for everyone's use: Pond for water supply Recreation areas-stream, beach, old forest Woodlot for construction lumber and firewood Productive soils are set aside for growing food - Safety No building, driveways or utilities on unstable or flood prone ground L Γ 1 More benefits of planning Health Water supply is kept clean and doesn't require costly treatment Areas are provided for recreation, peace and quiet Utility areas are separated from homes and water supply Cost effective and efficient Houses, guest areas and services are built on stable, level and well-drained land o Only one access driveway and utility corridor needed Certainty about future development Reduced conflicts between family members Land is used for the greatest benefit of the majority Enhance and maintain property value for the future L J s What is planning? ] What is plaining: The process by which communities attempt to manage change and development in their physical environment.
+Planning is a matter of trying to decide which of many competing interests is more deserving, while also treating Ĭ everyone in a fair and reasonable manner

-Who plans?
-Council or Board Public Staff

-Unique roles for Council/Board and Staff
+Unique roles for Council and Staff